hlotvonen/glyph-drawing-club-blog/src/posts/2024-06-17-font-with-built-in-syntax-highlighting.md

     sub i.alt2 f' by f.alt2;

 In English:
-1. "When i is followed by f, don’t set the default glyph for i, but substitute it with an alternate (i.alt2)".
+1. When i is followed by f, substitute the default i with an alternate (i.alt2).
-2. "When i.alt2 is followed by f, don’t set the default glyph for f, but substitute it with an alternate (f.alt2)".
+2. When i.alt2 is followed by f, substitute the default f with an alternate (f.alt2).

-As you can see, it's not comparable to the power of regular expression.
-I wish we could even do something like this:

-    sub i' f' by i.alt2 f.alt2;

-...but no.
+3. As a result, every "if" in text gets substituted with `if`.

-The substitution rules can get very messy.
+The substitution rules can get very long.
 Here's the substitution rule for the keyword `localStorage`:

     lookup localStorageAttrCalt useExtension {
       ignore sub @AllLetters l' o c a l S t o r a g e;